owlboy/vantage-public/README.md

 ### Change Log
 ## 2023.05.16 - The Vantage
 * Verified that all Metallic texture files are using the proper import settings. – [thegreatpug.com/help/srgb/](https://thegreatpug.com/help/srgb/)
-* Verified that all textures are using steaming mipmaps. – [thegreatpug.com/help/streaming-mipmaps/](https://thegreatpug.com/help/streaming-mipmaps/)
+* Verified that all textures are using streaming mipmaps. – [thegreatpug.com/help/streaming-mipmaps/](https://thegreatpug.com/help/streaming-mipmaps/)
 * Recompiled my custom shaders with the latest version of Amplify Shader Editor.
 * Miscellaneous minor changes and fixes.